nzlosh/err-stackstorm/README.md

 #err-stackstorm

-This plugin can run action-alias in stackstorm
+Plugin to run action-alias in stackstorm.

 **important: not support st2 auth now,If you want,It is easy to add by yourself.**